Korotana/Korotana/README.md

     👋 Hi, I’m Yuvraj Korotana.
-I am currently enrolled at the prestigious University of Saskatchewan in a undergraduate program in Computer Science.
+I am currently enrolled at the prestigious University of Saskatchewan in an undergraduate program in Computer Science.

     🌱I am currently in my fourth year at the University of Saskatchewan.